Great Seal of Scotland: Design

-The obverse side features the current reigning monarch, while the reverse depicts the Royal Arms as used in Scotland.
+The obverse side, struck during the reign of Elizabeth II, features the monarch, while the reverse depicts the Royal Arms as used in Scotland.
 The obverse is inscribed "ELIZABETH II D G BRITT REGNORVMQVE SVORVM CETER REGINA CONSORTIONIS POPULORUM PRINCEPS F D" and the figure on it is the same as on the Great Seal of the United Kingdom.

 The design of the Great Seal is the responsibility of the Lord Lyon King of Arms.

 Usage

 Royal Commissions are granted by the reigning monarch under usage of the Great Seal of Scotland.
 Additionally, prior to any bill of the Scottish Parliament becoming formal law, the bill must be given royal assent by the monarch who signs a "letters patent" under the Great Seal of Scotland.
 Conservators from the National Records of Scotland assist in the preparation of all letters patent by the monarch used to formally sign bills of the Scottish Parliament, granting them to become official laws of Scotland.
-The Great Seal matrix, which was created at the Queen’s accession, was used to cast a double-sided wax seal that was attached to official documents by a ribbon.
+The Great Seal matrix, which was created at the Queen's accession, was used to cast a double-sided wax seal that was attached to official documents by a ribbon.
 Each seal is hand crafted by a conservator from the National Records of Scotland using traditional beeswax.

 Unlike in the United Kingdom, the day after which a proposed bill is formally passed by members in the Scottish Parliament, letters are sent to the Law Officers of Scotland – the Lord Advocate, Solicitor General for Scotland and the Attorney General to formally notify them of the four week period they have to raise objections to the piece of proposed legislation.
 If neither of the law officers raise any objections, the Presiding Officer of the Scottish Parliament then sends the bill of the Scottish Parliament to the monarch at Buckingham Palace to formally seek approval from the monarch.
 The Presiding Officer also sends a warrant for Royal Sign Manual.
 Once the monarch receives the proposed bill from the Presiding Officer, the monarch returns the bill to the Scottish Parliament which is then sent to both the Registers of Scotland followed by the National Records of Scotland and instructs the first minister of Scotland to use the Great Seal of Scotland to formally sign "letters patent" of the proposed bill on the monarch's behalf.

 Under the authority of an Order in Council made on 10 September 2022, following the death of Queen Elizabeth II, the existing seal continues to be used until another seal is prepared and authorised by King Charles III.

 List of Keepers of the Great Seal

-Since 1999 the keeper of the Great Seal of Scotland has been the incumbent first minister of Scotland:
+Since 1999, the keeper of the Great Seal of Scotland has been the incumbent first minister of Scotland: